Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

-Klinger's description of the COGS input probabilistic context-free grammar (PCFG) from within their CPG project (from \href{https://github.com/IBM/cpg/blob/c3626b4e03bfc681be2c2a5b23da0b48abe6f570/src/model/cogs\_data.py\#L523}{https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523} , note we are not using CPG itself) is Apache v2 licensed ( \href{https://github.com/IBM/cpg/blob/c3626b4e03bfc681be2c2a5b23da0b48abe6f570/LICENSE}{https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /LICENSE} ) and we do not substantially reproduce it within our work but do use their labels for parts of speech and verb types in a few examples (it may be copied from the code they received from Kim and Linzen as they acknowledge Kim and Linzen for providing their COGS generator code).
+Klinger's description of the COGS input probabilistic context-free grammar (PCFG) from within their CPG project (from https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523 , note we are not using CPG itself) is Apache v2 licensed ( https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /LICENSE ) and we do not substantially reproduce it within our work but do use their labels for parts of speech and verb types in a few examples (it may be copied from the code they received from Kim and Linzen as they acknowledge Kim and Linzen for providing their COGS generator code).
 We believe that "Derivative Works shall not include works that remain separable from, or merely link (or bind by name) to the interfaces of, the Work and Derivative Works thereof" to our use of the names.
 As far as use for the intended purpose we are studying the same input (ReCOGS uses COGS input, except in training where augmentations are added) as Klinger and are using the description of the COGS input PCFG for a similar purpose (though we are studying how COGS/ReCOGS input can be interpreted by Transformers, while they are proposing an alternative to Transformer-like approaches).
 Specifically, Klinger's Lark-compatible description of the COGS input grammar was used for analyzing COGS/ReCOGS input sentences to understand how many flat pattern rules would be required to cover the diversity of training input sentences, categorize sentences for different types of error analysis, and study how many in-distribution non-augment training examples would be required for a model that could learn the underlying probabilistic context-free grammar to see all expansions.
 We independently checked that all the words were present in either the train.tsv, train\_100.tsv, or dev.tsv and that words in Klinger's description were not leaked from test or generalization sets.
-We do keep "monastery" and "gardner" as Klinger do (only included in their train\_100.tsv and dev.tsv not also in train.tsv) , see relevant discussion on COGS Github with the COGS author at \href{https://github.com/najoungkim/COGS/issues/2\#issuecomment-976216841}{https://github.com/najoungkim /COGS/issues/2\#issuecomment-976216841} .
-We similarly checked all grammar patterns that Klinger describe were demonstrated in the training examples (ignoring lexical differences - though note that we do NOT use their description of grammar in our actual RASP model, though it is included in comments for comparison, as our RASP model is NOT even a PCFG but a flat pattern matcher for 19 patterns (plus 2 masking rules) for which we give explicit ReCOGS training examples see Table \ref{specific-grammar-pattern-examples-mapped-to-part-of-speech-and-cogs-in-distribution-training-examples}).
+For RASP-for-ReCOGS only, we also include two words in our vocab/embedding as common nouns accidentally left out of train.tsv vocabulary by the COGS author (COGS vocab is used by ReCOGS): "monastery" and "gardner" (only included in their train\_100.tsv and dev.tsv not also in train.tsv), a decision affecting just 22 or 0.1\% of generalization examples so would not affect any conclusions qualitatively.
+For RASP-for-COGS which was started after RASP-for-ReCOGS, we considered these words out-of-vocabulary to be more conservative.
+See also the discussion on COGS Github with the COGS author at \href{https://github.com/najoungkim/COGS/issues/2\#issuecomment-976216841}{https://github.com/najoungkim/COGS/issues/2 \#issuecomment-976216841}.
+We similarly checked all grammar patterns that Klinger describe were demonstrated in the training examples (ignoring lexical differences - though note that we do NOT use their description of grammar in our actual RASP model, though it is included in comments for comparison, as our RASP model is NOT even a PCFG but a flat pattern matcher for 19 patterns (plus 2 masking rules) for which we give explicit ReCOGS training examples see Tables \ref{RASP-model-flat-patterns-after-masking-to-nv-relationships-table} , \ref{specific-grammar-pattern-examples-mapped-to-part-of-speech-and-cogs-in-distribution-training-examples}).